S Corp Business: Everything You Need to Know

 When forming your corporations, you can do so either in the state where your business will be located or in Delaware, which is one of the most business-friendly states in the entire country.
 Forming in your own state is significantly less complicated, particularly if it is the only state where you intend to do business.

 For instance, incorporating in your home state is typically more affordable as you won't need to pay for franchise taxes.
 Also, since you will only need to file annual reports in one state, the amount of official paperwork you will need to handle will be much less.
 However, it's rare for a company to only do business one state.
 Most companies operate both across the United States and internationally.

 If your S corporation business has locations in many states, you can choose to form your company in one state and then register to do business in additional states.
 This will require you to register your company, pay fees, and file annual reports in every state where your business operates.

 If you need help forming an S Corp business, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.